michaelyousrie/laravel-livewire-task-manager/README.md

 5. Start adding tasks.
 # Task Manager in Larave/Livewire
 - This application allows you to create, update, delete tasks as well as mark them as complete/incomplete.
+- You can sort tasks by dragging the hamburger icon on each `li` item in the list.
 - You can also prioritize tasks using drag & drop on the tasks list.
 - Editing the task is done in the same form that is used to create a new task.
 Reusability is efficient eh?
 (PS: even the title changes depending on if you're creating or updating a task.
 I love the attention to small details :D)